cta-observatory/protopipe/docs/contribute/beforepushing.rst

   `this issue <https://github.com/cta-observatory/protopipe/issues/69>`__.

-Being *protopipe* based on *ctapipe*, all the tools imported from the latter have been already tested and approved (*protopipe* uses always a version of *ctapipe* which has been released on the Anaconda framework).
+Being *protopipe* based on *ctapipe*, all the tools imported from the latter have been already tested and approved (*protopipe* uses always one of the latest released versions of *ctapipe*).
-Same for *pyirf*.
+Same goes for *pyirf*.

 .. warning::
   This is not true for,

   - hard-coded parts that had to be modified in anticipation of code migration,
-  - *protopipe* functions themselves (which will eventually migrate to *ctapipe*)
+  - *protopipe* functions themselves (some of which will eventually migrate to *ctapipe* or get refactored)

   Regarding the first point: given the difference in versions between the imported *ctapipe* and its development version, sometimes it's possible that, in